 Instructions

-Allow 10 minutes of natural pressure release.
-After 10 minutes, manually remove the remaining pressure and open the lid.
-Discard the thyme stem.
-Remove the chicken, and discard the bone and the skin of the chicken drumstick.
-Shred the chicken and return it to the pot.
+NATURAL RELEASE: Allow the pot to naturally release pressure for 10 minutes.
+Then quick-release any remaining pressure and open the lid.
+Discard the thyme stems.
+Remove the chicken, discard bones and skin, shred the meat, and return it to the pot.

 Notes